EgeBerkYurtkoruyan/RL_A2/README.md

 - **Experiment Management**
   - `experiment.py`: A script to run experiments with multiple repetitions and ablation studies, allowing an analysis of performance across different hyperparameters.
+  - You can run the the experiment code by
+    ```bash
+    python experiment.py

 ## Requirements